 The Best 529 College Savings Plans

 So how do you even start trying to figure out what plans out there are the best?
 Thankfully the research has already been done for us.
-For example, earlier this month Morningstar put out their complete list of the best 529 college savings plans.
-From that list I’m going to list the top eight 529 plans on their list.
+For example, a few months ago Morningstar put out their complete list of the best 529 college savings plans for 2013.
+From that list I'm going to list the top eight 529 plans on their list.
 They were all given either their gold or silver medal rating.
 What does a gold or silver medal signify?

 - Gold – Utah's Utah Educational Savings Plan offers great passive investments from Vanguard, my favorite mutual fund company.
 When we start our son's 529, we'll be using this one since our state has no tax deduction.

 - Gold – The Vanguard 529 College Savings Plan of Nevada also offers Vanguard's great low cost passive investments.

 - Gold – Alaska's T. Rowe Price College Savings Plan offers investments from T. Rowe Price and has been rated by Morningstar as industry leaders for their active investing strategies and reasonable cost.

 - Gold – Maryland's Maryland College Investment Plan also offers investments from T. Rowe Price, very similar to the plan above.

 - Silver – Arkansas' iShares 529 Plan offers a low cost ETF based investing option.